rzl-zone/ts-types-plus/README.md

   - `"target": "es2022"`
   - `"module": "es2022"`

-> ℹ️ Note: If you’re using TypeScript and compiling from source, make sure your `tsconfig.json` supports `"target": "es2022"` and `"module": "es2022"` for full compatibility.
+> ℹ️ Note: If you’re using TypeScript and compiling from source, make sure your `tsconfig.json` minimum supports `"target": "es2022"` and `"module": "es2022"` or higher for full compatibility.
 Lower targets may cause type issues (like `any`).